 This system regulates things like pain perception, anxiety response, sleep, general calmness of the mind, appetite, peripheral energy metabolism, and it provides neuroprotection (in fact, cannabis is proven to relieve epilepsy in a number of different studies).
 You can read about the many functions of the ECS in this review.
 (3)

 Studies have shown that once THC kicks in, the time needed to fall asleep reduces, which leaves patients more time in the third, deep sleep phase.

-Deep sleep is very important for our recovery, it is when our body regenerates and produces energy for the following day.
+Deep sleep is crucial for our recovery, it is when our body regenerates and produces energy for the following day.

 As a result, using marijuana before going to sleep helps us spend less time in the REM stage and more time in the healing, deep sleep stage.

 It’s no wonder that people who use cannabis often report not remembering their dreams.

 However, this may cause a “dream pile-up”, or commonly known as the “REM rebound” effect.

 After they stop using cannabis, some users experience very intense dreams for the next few nights or weeks, depending on the individual.
 Fortunately, this phenomenon wears off and everything goes back to normal pretty quickly.